Court Fines and Section 14 Statutory Declarations

 I have a TV Licence Court Fine, can I plead not guilty?

-This is because; a TV licence fine would not be possible unless you had received a personal visit to your home from a TV Licence Enquiry Agent Court and during the interview, you had signed in his presence, a ‘Prosecution Statement’ form (TVL 178) confirming the length of time that you had been viewing a TV without a licence.
-A copy of your signed statement (TVL 178) is presented to the court by the TV Licensing Court Presenter as evidence.
+No, not usually.
+This is because; a conviction for TV licence evasion would not be possible unless you had received a personal visit to your home from a TV Licence Enquiry Agent Court and during the interview, signed in his presence, a ‘Prosecution Statement’ form (TVL 178) confirming the length of time that you had been viewing a TV without a licence.
+A copy of your signed statement (TVL 178) would have been presented to the court by the TV Licensing Court Presenter as evidence.

-Where can I find a copy of the Section 14 Statutory Declaration.
+Where can I find a Section 14 Statutory Declaration form?

 A copy of the Section 14 Statutory Declaration can be viewed here.